dramforever/nix-dram/README.md

 will have their own 'favorite' Flake to be used for most purposes.
 In `nix-dram` that flake will be assigned `flake:default`.
 This indeed seems to be the use case with popular demonstration repositories such as [nixflk] showing this approach.
 Will this be how we use Flakes in the future?
-We will have to wait.
+We will have to wait and see.

 [nixflk]: https://github.com/nrdxp/nixflk